 While men who have a successful, normal vasectomy should not have any sexual issues, a problematic vasectomy can certainly affect a man’s sex drive.
-Vasectomy-related complications or an improperly performed procedure can adversely impact a man’s libido and sexual functions.Suggested reading
+Vasectomy-related complications such as post-vasectomy pain syndrome9 or an improperly performed procedure can adversely impact a man’s libido and sexual functions.Suggested reading

 These types of issues are uncommon and are not part of the normal process, but it’s important for men to understand that, like any surgery, a vasectomy carries a certain amount of risk.

 If you’ve recently had a vasectomy and are experiencing problems with your sex life, don’t hesitate to contact your doctor.
-While it’s unlikely the vasectomy is the root of your sexual troubles, they could be an indication of a complication stemming from your operation.
+While it’s unlikely the vasectomy is the root of your sexual troubles, the problems could be an indication of a complication stemming from your operation.